ToomasMolder/X-road-scripts/monitor/docs/collector_module.md

 The **collector module** is responsible to retrieve data from X-Road v6 security servers and insert into the database module.
 The execution of the collector module is performed automatically via a **cron job** task.

-The module source code can be found at:
+The module source code can be found at (ACL-protected):

 ```
 https://stash.ria.ee/projects/XTEE6/repos/monitor/browse
 ```

-and can be downloaded into server:
+and can be downloaded into server (ACL-protected):

 ```bash
 # NB! git clone required only once